tektoncd/mcp-server/README.md

-# Tektoncd Model Context Protocol server
+# Tekton Model Context Protocol server

 *This project is in its early stages, and the README is currently minimal.*